 If you are a social worker who is neurodivergent, come and join us, let’s be the change and make our workplace neuro-inclusive!
 This vibrant, active SIG meets online, usually on MS Teams, on the last Tuesday of every month, 7pm till 8.30pm.

-There is also a sub-group of the SIG set up specifically for ND student, Newly Qualified and ASYE social workers.
+There is also a sub-group of the SIG set up specifically for ND student, Newly Qualified and ASYE social workers (see below and also on the main NSW SIG page).

 Please note that both of these groups are a safe space for peer support only, and not for CPD purposes.
 If you are unsure whether you may join this community, please contact Helen Randle (BASW Policy & Research Team Administrator) in the first instance.